French Refresher Course: 9 Simple Ways to Revive Your French

 Why Refresh if You’ve Already Taken Classes?

-Maintain now, improve later.
-At the very least, you should aim to preserve what you’ve already learned.
+- Maintain now, improve later.
+You should aim to preserve what you’ve already learned.
 This will make it easier to deepen your knowledge of French as time permits.

 However, you can still learn something new each day in as little as a few minutes.
-For example, I find time to read one article on a French news site every day.
+For example, I find time to read in French every day.
 More often than not, I’ll stumble on an unknown word which I’ll subsequently look up and commit to memory.
 If you do this daily, there won’t be many common words you don’t understand!

-Partners might not be available.
+- Partners might not be available.
 In class, you were expected to speak French regularly.
 Since you may now live somewhere where other francophones are rare, it’s all the more important to practice independently.
-Lack of French exposure will compromise your skills, as I’ll now explain.

 How to Refresh Your French

 Understanding the importance of practicing your French is great, but what if life gets in the way?
 What if you don’t have time to practice?
 Trust me, I’ve been there.
-So here are a few methods I use to practice when retreating into an immersive cocoon is not possible:
+So here are a few methods I use to create my own French refresher course when retreating into an immersive cocoon is not possible: